nicol3ta/kinect-unity-workshop/README.md

  }
 }
 ```
-*With every frame we want to check if BodySrcManager is still null.
+*	With every frame we want to check if `BodySrcManager` is still null.
 In this case we return.
 *	Otherwise we grab the data.
-Kinect can track up to six bodies so we need to assign it to an array that will differentiate between the different bodies.
-private Body[] bodies;
-*	Body comes with the Kinect for Windows namespace

 ```c#
 // Update is called once per frame